Humanities Electives Mentor

 Berit holds a B.A. in French, as well as a B.S. in Public Health, both from Brigham Young University.
 She’s a brand new mom to a sweet girl and wife to a wonderful guy.
 Together, they love canoeing around national monuments on the Potomac (close to home in Arlington, Virginia), finding hidden trails to hike outside the city, and making cooking videos.

-You want your student to be around mentors for whom teaching is more than a job—a talented professional who would rather be working with your student than doing anything else.
+You want your student to be around mentors for whom teaching is more than a job—a talented professional who would rather be working with your student than anything else.
 Emily is such a mentor.
 She truly loves teaching and, as a result, has found herself in a wide range of educational roles, including teaching writing for homeschool students, reading for a child with dyslexia, and English, keyboarding, and Spanish for students in public school.
 Emily brings her enthusiasm for creating learning experiences to the classroom every day.

 Emily studied English Education at Utah Valley University where she developed “a deep fondness for the Rocky Mountains, sagebrush, and sunshine of the West.”
 After living for six years now in Central New York, she also feels at home “amidst the woods, waterfalls, and rich history of the East.”
 Emily, her husband, and their three children regularly burst into impromptu dance parties.